WelcoME to TeamPeters.org

-Jason serves as Chief Executive Officer of The Hope Haven Charitable Trust, where he leads Hope Haven Rwanda, a ministry that is transforming Rwandan families through a holistic approach to education and discipleship, actively demonstrating the love, hope and truth of Jesus Christ.
+Jason serves as CEO of The Hope Haven Charitable Trust, where he leads Hope Haven Rwanda, a ministry that is transforming Rwandan families through a holistic approach to education and discipleship, actively demonstrating the love, hope and truth of Jesus Christ.

 Jason has traveled extensively to meet with Christians around the globe and returned to share their stories.
 He earned his Doctor of Ministry degree from Dallas Theological Seminary and retired as a Lieutenant Colonel after 20 years of service in the U.S. Air Force.
 He currently serves on the Board of Directors for Crisis Consulting International and Got Questions Ministries and as an Advisory Board Member for Soul Survivor Outdoor.